rajveer4155/JapaneseTradeAnalysis/README.md

    1.2 Create a Maven project and export it to jar.You can also do this using Eclipse

-2. Run the compiled jar file using the following command Hadoop jar application.jar App <input files locations> <output files location>
+2. Run the compiled jar file using the following command Hadoop jar application.jar App inputFiles outputLocation

 3. Multiple folders will be created under output